filamentphp/filament/packages/actions/docs/02-overview.md

 #### Table bulk actions

 Tables also support "bulk actions".
-These can be used when the user selects rows int the table.
+These can be used when the user selects rows in the table.
 Traditionally, when rows are selected, a "bulk actions" button appears in the top left corner of the table.
 When the user clicks this button, they are presented with a dropdown menu of actions to choose from.
 Bulk actions may also be added to the header of a table, next to other header actions.
 In this case, bulk action trigger buttons are disabled until the user selects table rows.

 These actions use the `Filament\Tables\Actions\BulkAction` class.
 They can open modals if you choose.